 Every board member will be a member of at least one committee.
 The executive committee is comprised of the board officers-elected by the board yearly-and acts with the authority of the board between board meetings.
 Assignment to the other committees is based on the board member's interests and areas of expertise.
-While the time commitment will vary, a board member can expect to spend one to three hours per month working on board matters, in addition to board and committee meetings.

-Board members are also expected to make a good faith effort to attend the annual membership meeting and all major ACLU NC events.
+Board members are also expected to make a good faith effort to attend the annual membership meeting and all major ACLU-NC events.